hbckleikamp/NovoBridge_plus/README.md

 The pipeline was established and tested with shotgun (meta)proteomics data obtained from Q Exactive Orbitrap Mass Spectrometers, using either PEAKS or DeepNovo generated de novo sequence lists.
 The generation of accurate de novo peptide sequence lists depends on high quality peptide sequencing spectra.

+NovoBridge has been tested online in an Anaconda Spyder environment!
+Novobridge + is essentially the same pipeline as Novobridge, with two modifications:
+1.tryptic digestion of uncleaved peptides.
+Since uncleaved peptides do not give an exact match with unipept API, each uncleaved peptide is cleaved and its peptides are submitted seperately.
+2.multiple candidate submission.
+Since both PEAKs and Deepnovo can have mutiple good scoring candidate peptides for a single spectra, subsequent submission of candidate peptides is performed to increase recall.

 <br>